Vehicles and Parking

 - Parking on College property is permitted for College business only.

 - Non-availability of space in specific lots does not excuse illegal or improper parking.
-Legal alternatives should be sought in other lots.
+Authorized alternatives should be sought in other lots.

 - Parking is permitted in marked parking spaces only, one vehicle per parking space.
 You must park between the lines.